Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Experiments

 \subsection{Comparative Experiments}

-\paragraph{Datasets} We conducted experiments on six datasets that cover diverse domains and challenges and are frequently used as benchmarks in counterfactual explanation literature.
+\paragraph{Datasets} We conducted experiments on six datasets that cover diverse domains and challenges and are frequently used as benchmarks in the counterfactual explanation literature.
 The datasets include: three for tabular data binary classification (\textit{Law}, \textit{HELOC}, \textit{Moons}); two for tabular data multiclass classification (\textit{Blobs}, \textit{Wine}); and one image dataset with multiple classes (\textit{Digits}).
-The sizes of these datasets range from 178 samples (\textit{Wine}) to 10,459 samples (\textit{HELOC}), ensuring robustness across different scales.
+The sizes of these datasets range from 178 samples (\textit{Wine}) to 10,459 samples (\textit{HELOC}), while feature dimensionality spans from 2 features (\textit{Moons}, \textit{Blobs}) to 64 features (\textit{Digits}), ensuring robustness across different scales and complexities.
 Detailed descriptions of these datasets are available in Appendix \ref{apx:datasets}.

-\paragraph{Classification Models} For classification models, we used \textit{Logistic Regression} to evaluate linear settings and a 2-layer \textit{Multilayer Perceptron} to test non-linear deep neural network configurations.
-We provide detailed description in Appendix \ref{apx:cls_models}.
+\paragraph{Classification Models} For classification models, we trained a 2-layer \textit{Multilayer Perceptron} (MLP) to test non-linear deep neural network configurations.
+For completeness, we provide additional comparative results using the LR model in Appendix \ref{apx:full_results}.
+Detailed descriptions of both model architectures are provided in Appendix \ref{apx:cls_models}.

-\paragraph{Metrics} We evaluated counterfactual explanations using three key metrics: \textit{Validity}, which measures the success of CFs in altering the model's predictions; \textit{Proximity}, calculated as the $L2$ distance between the original instance and the CFs; \textit{Plausibility}, assessed through the Isolation Forest metric \cite{liu2012isolation} to evaluate whether the CFs are realistic with respect to the target class distribution.
-Extended evaluation within more metrics is available in Appendix \ref{apx:full_results}.
+\paragraph{Metrics} We evaluated counterfactual explanations using three key metrics: \textit{Validity}, which measures the success of CFs in altering the model's predictions; \textit{Proximity}, calculated as the $L2$ distance between the original instance and the CFs; \textit{Plausibility}, assessed through the Isolation Forest metric~\cite{liu2012isolation} to evaluate whether the CFs are realistic with respect to the target class distribution.
+The extended evaluation within more metrics is available in Appendix \ref{apx:full_results}.
+For methods that produce CFs via tree structures, we calculate these metrics by first applying each instance leaf-specific action to generate its counterfactual, then evaluating the metrics individually before aggregating across the dataset.